Integrating factor

 In mathematics, an integrating factor is a function that is chosen to facilitate the solving of a given equation involving differentials.
-It is commonly used to solve ordinary differential equations, but is also used within multivariable calculus when multiplying through by an integrating factor allows an inexact differential to be made into an exact differential (which can then be integrated to give a scalar field).
+It is commonly used to solve non-exact ordinary differential equations, but is also used within multivariable calculus when multiplying through by an integrating factor allows an inexact differential to be made into an exact differential (which can then be integrated to give a scalar field).
 This is especially useful in thermodynamics where temperature becomes the integrating factor that makes entropy an exact differential.